(Back to the Crossroads Search main page)

 Voter Turnout from 1945 to Date (International Institute for Democracy and Electoral Assistance (IDEA))

-This site presents voter turnout figures in HTML tables for 171 independent states, covering national presidential and parliamentary elections since 1945.
+This site covers national presidential and parliamentary elections since 1945 for over 171 countries.
 Year, total vote, registration, turnout percentages, and population size are included for each election.
-The site also provides an overview report called "Voter Turnout: A Global Survey."

 Voting America: United States Politics, 1840-2008 (Digital Scholarship Lab, University of Richmond)